void0x79/VoidWalkerRoadmap2021/README.md

-# VoidWalkerRoadmap2021
+# Mono-Repo
- A Roadmap of projects to be done in 2021.
+### A single repo to hold various projects around security, automation, auditing and cloud infrastructure.